BabyTV: Disney acquisition and discontinuation in certain territories

 On 9 June 2022, BabyTV ceased broadcasting in Latvia, because the TV license was from Russia.

-On 1 October 2022, BabyTV was closed in Italy and Russia, alongside the Italian and Russian versions of National Geographic and National Geographic Wild, discontinuing in the process any active linear TV services in Italy and Russia apart from Disney Channel in Russia under the control of The Walt Disney Company.
+On 1 October 2022, BabyTV, National Geographic, and National Geographic Wild were closed in Italy, Russia and Belarus discontinuing all active linear TV services owned by Disney in those countries, apart from Disney Channel in Russia.
+BabyTV is still available in Russian and Italian on YouTube.